 Your credit score summarises your credit report, including:

 A credit check is where a lender, or in this case a landlord, looks at your report to decide whether they’re willing to offer you a tenancy based on your creditworthiness.
 If you don’t know yours, it’s good to know that you actually have three (not one, like most people think).
-Check them for free, and without affecting them, using these links:
+You can learn more about your credit score in 'Your credit score explained'.

 Why do landlords check your credit score for renting?